 After two days he will revive us; on the third day he will restore us, that we may live in his presenceIn this prophecy, “day” most likely represents a period of time approximating 1,000 years (read more in my description of Hosea 6:1-3).(Hosea 6:2).

-In the New International version of the Bible, the translation, in English, of a description applied to the first creation day reads as follows:
+In the New International version of the Bible, the English translation of a description that applies to the first creation day reads as follows:

 And there was evening, and there was morning—the first dayThis translation, however, is incorrect.
 Here is the actual word-for-word translation of this, from Hebrew into English:(Genesis 1:2b).

-In Genesis 1, “evening” is ’ereb and “morning” is boqer.
-Besides “evening” and ”morning,” additional definitions of these words are “ending of the day” and “beginning of the day,” or “darkness” and “the coming of light.”
-In the latter context, we can see God’s hand at work in each creation day as bringing something that did not exist before, or was invisible, from darkness into the light (or into existence) to declare His glory.
+In Genesis 1, “evening” is ’ereb and “morning” is boqer in Hebrew.
+Besides “evening” and ”morning,” additional meanings of these words are “darkness” and “light.”
+In the latter context, we can see God’s hand at work, in each creation day, as bringing forth something that did not exist before, or was invisible, from darkness into the light (or from nonexistence into existence) to declare His glory.

-The use of “evening was and morning was,” repeatedly, in reference to the six creation days, indicates that rather than being 24-hour days, they were long periods of time with distinct starting and stopping points—that is, epochs of time.
-It makes sense that each “day” of the Creation would begin with “evening” and end with “morning,” since the first “day” (that is, indefinite or unknown period of time) began with darkness “over the surface of the deep”
+The use of “evening was and morning was,” repeatedly, is in reference to the six creation days.
+It indicates that rather than being 24-hour days, these most likely were long periods of time with distinct starting and stopping points—that is, epochs of time.
+It makes sense that each “day” of the Creation would begin with “evening” and continue through the next “morning,” since the first yōm = “day” (that is, an unspecified or unknown period of time) began with darkness “over the surface of the deep”

 Interestingly, there is one “day” for which the description “evening was and morning was” is absent: the seventh “day.”
 The “seventh day” is mentioned twice